A Deep Dive into Nootropics

 Lion’s Mane mushroom has long been considered a natural cognitive enhancer being referred to as ‘nature’s nutrient for the neurons,’ It’s Lion’s Mane’s potential benefits for the brain that make it a truly fascinating shroom.
 Studies have demonstrated that Lion’s Mane may support brain health by stimulating nerve growth factor (NGF).
 NGF proteins protect existing neurons and stimulate new neuron growth which has been linked to increased focus, mental clarity, and creativity as well as supporting a positive mood.

 Lion's Mane often receives the most praise as the ultimate brain-boosting shroom, however, Tremella is not to be overlooked with its own raft of brain supporting benefits.
-A 2007 study clinically examined Tremella Fuciformis and its neuroprotective effects, finding that the polysaccharides and beta-d-glucans unique to Tremella mushroom promote brain cell growth and have the potential to enhance cognition and protect against neurogenerative diseases such as Alzheimer’s.
+A 2007 study clinically examined Tremella Fuciformis and its neuroprotective effects, finding that the polysaccharides and beta-d-glucans unique to Tremella mushroom promote brain cell growth and have the potential to enhance cognition.

 Live Longer, Think Smarter